 Opengear’s Stewart-Brown adds: “Edge computing is not a technology, it is an architecture and a new way of thinking about how organisations can deliver on their digital transformation goals.
 It will be no surprise to see some risers and fallers in the channel partner rankings as a direct result of the move to the edge over the next couple of years.”

 If partners want to play a strong role in the future, a key way is to offer edge architecture as a competitive advance, he says.
 “Today, many companies offer pre-packaged cloud-based solutions that can quickly scale on demand.
-Some system integrators and MSPs will undoubtedly do very well if they can offer similar ‘packages’ that deliver scalable edge compute services.”
+Some systems integrators and MSPs [managed service providers] will undoubtedly do very well if they can offer similar ‘packages’ that deliver scalable edge compute services.”

 Ease of deployment will be another value-add the channel could offer, says Stewart-Brown.
 “This has the potential to be a big benefit for many user companies, as the adoption of edge compute sites will pose a significant challenge for those that don’t have skilled IT staff available in-house capable of carrying out multiple deployments at scale and pace.”